ova2/webworkers-pool/README.md

-# Pool implementation for Web Workers + Showcase
+# Pool implementation for Web Workers threads + Showcase

 ## Building and running on localhost